 What is a User Persona?

-Even if your SaaS product addresses users from different backgrounds, there have to be specific common points.
-User personas, also known as UX personas, are the characters, which will represent the pattern covering these points.
+Even if your SaaS product is aimed at a wide variety of users from different backgrounds, there are always common elements.
+User personas, also known as UX personas, are the characters which represent these common elements.

 How to create User Personas